 Application Intake Periods

-The Foundation receives applications twice a year in March and September from organizations in the communities of Vanderhoof, Fort St. James, Fraser Lake and surrounding areas.
+The Foundation receives applications from organizations in the communities of Vanderhoof, Fort St. James, Fraser Lake and surrounding areas.
 The Foundation Council meets in April and October to consider the applications that meet the specified criteria.
 Applications that do not meet the Foundation’s criteria will not be considered and those applicants will be advised accordingly.

 The Integris Credit Union Community Foundation will promote and provide charitable assistance that contributes towards the vibrancy, sustainability, and well-being of the community as a whole.